 5. Malibu Creek State Park

 Malibu Creek State Park is located a mere 25 miles from downtown Los Angeles.
 This makes it a fantastic option for those that are in the city and looking for some nearby options for enjoying nature.
 This state park is home to several trails that feature scenic overlooks, lagoons, and even waterfalls.
-Additionally, dogs are allowed in this state park as long as they are on a leash and on an established trail!

 6. Salt Point State Park